conedevelopment/root-site-eleventy/src/docs/fields.md

 When using as subresource, you may define editable pivot fields.
 Use the `withPivotFields` instead of the `withFields`:

-> Only existing models can be attached, creating relatable models from the subresource is not supported.
+{% notification %}Only existing models can be attached, creating relatable models from the subresource is not supported.{% endnotification %}

 ```php
 $field->withPivotFields(static function (Request $request): array {